How LotScout Works

 Fields: Title, description, price, mileage, VIN, year/make/model/trim, transmission, fuel type, images

-LiveDirect inventory API access from Tucson-area dealerships including Chapman, Larry H. Miller, AutoNation, O'Rielly, and others.
+LiveDirect inventory API access from 60+ dealerships across the Phoenix and Tucson metro areas, including Chapman, Larry H. Miller, AutoNation, Peoria Nissan, and others.
 Three platform integrations (Dealer.com, Chapman Apps, Team Velocity) cover different dealer website vendors.
 Always returns complete, structured data.

 Method: REST APIs (Dealer.com, Chapman Apps, Team Velocity)